qasxxsaq/1724project/README.md

 If potential system maintenance or upgrade happens and restart of the platform is required, users will still be able to retrieve their event and ticket information.

 #### User interface and experience design
 The application’s UI design aims to provide an intuitive interface to make interactions clear and consistent.
 The application will feature a dashboard for both event organizers and customers.
 Before users log in, all events will be displayed on the homepage, and everyone will be able to search and read through them.
-After login, there will be a selection of operation modes, organizer or customer.
+After login, there will be a selection of organizer or customer modes.
 Organizers will get a dashboard where they can easily create/edit/delete events, and monitor ticket sales.
 Customers can make their purchases, and download their tickets containing event info and a QR-code for entry.

-The application’s UX design focuses on making the user journey efficient, intuitive, and satisfying.
-Organizers can create events and manage tickets in just a few steps, while customers can search for events, purchase tickets, and download QR codes with ease.
-Clear navigation, step-by-step guidance, and feedback mechanisms such as confirmation messages and error alerts, will ensure that users can understand each action and complete tasks quickly and confidently.
+Clear navigation, step-by-step guidance, and feedback mechanisms such as confirmation messages and error alerts, will ensure that users can understand each action.

 #### Advanced Features
 Depending on time available, the team will implement the advanced features in the following order, with at least 2 completed.